-Hong Kong stocks (HSI) swung between gains and losses after hitting an 18-month high as optimism about increasing foreign securities investments boosted Chinese shares, tempering concern about the U.S. government debt.
+Hong Kong stocks (HSI:US) swung between gains and losses after hitting an 18-month high as optimism about increasing foreign securities investments boosted Chinese shares, tempering concern about the U.S. government debt.

 China Construction Bank Corp., the nation’s second-largest lender by market value, rose for a second day after a regulator said China can boost quotas for foreign securities investment.
 Li & Fung Ltd. (494), which supplies Wal-Mart Stores Inc. and Target Corp., dropped 2 percent after Deutsche Bank AG cut its rating on the stock.
 AAC Technologies Holdings Inc., a supplier of speakers to Apple Inc. lost 3.3 percent after the Nikkei newswire said iPhone production may be reduced.

 The Hang Seng Index was little changed at 23,399.56 as of 11:13 a.m., after earlier falling 0.4 percent and rising 0.4 percent.
 The Hang Seng China Enterprises Index of mainland companies increased 0.1 percent to 12,012.97, paring a gain of as much as 0.8 percent.
 The Hang Seng Composite Index was little changed as about the same number of shares advanced as declined.